General Chemistry Advising

 - help you and your advisors refine your selection of the chemistry course most appropriate for you.

-All students enrolled in any General Chemistry course will use ALEKS over the summer (only students in CH101 and CH109 will continue to use ALEKS during the school year).
-Though each student’s experience with ALEKS will be slightly different as ALEKS adapts, how ALEKS works will be the same for all students working on the summer preparation course.
+All students enrolled in any General Chemistry course will use ALEKS: students in CH109 and CH111 (and CH181) use it over the summer for placement and preparation, and students in CH101 will use ALEKS throughout the academic year).
+Though each student’s experience with ALEKS will be slightly different as ALEKS adapts, how ALEKS works will be the same for all students.

 - Purchase and Register for ALEKS.